Fernmeldeturm Münster

 The Fernmeldeturm Münster (Telecommunication Tower Münster) or, colloquial: "Fernsehturm" (TV-Tower) is the modern landmark of Münster completed in 1985/86.
 The 229.5 m tower, which is used for directional services and TV-, VHF- and UHF-transmission is not accessible to the public.
 The basket of this tower, which carries also the name "Münster 42" has a diameter of 40 metres and is situated at a height of 108 metres.

-Fernmeldeturm Münster, which has a weight of 14,000 tons, is property of the Deutsche Telekom.
+Fernmeldeturm Münster, which has a weight of 14,000 tons, is the property of Deutsche Telekom.